the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Divine Mandate replaces Mandate of Heaven, adding +2 Culture/Happiness to Monuments and reducing the Faith cost of purchases (the latter being moved here from the finisher bonus).
 		- Apotheosis replaces God Emperor, reducing the Culture cost of adopting additional Policies by 10% and triggering an instant Golden Age upon adoption.
 		- Exodus of the Evangelists replaces Holy Scriptures, adding +2 Movement to Religious Units, +4 Faith to the Grand Monastery, and a free Enhancer Belief (moved here from the finisher bonus).
-		- The finisher bonus no longer adds extra Faith to Seminaries + replacements, but adds +1 Food and +3 Culture to those improvements, and awards a free Great Sage.
+		- The finisher bonus only adds +1 Faith to Seminaries + replacements, but also adds +1 Food and +3 Culture to those improvements, and awards a free Great Sage.
     - Rationalism
         - Can now be taken alongside Theocracy.
-		- In general, the tree gives less Science, but is deliberately not as severely nerfed as it is in Rekmod (which nerfs it to the point of making it a legitimately bad policy tree).
+		- In general, the tree gives less Science, but is deliberately not as severely nerfed as it is in Rekmod.
         - The opener bonus loses the extra Science from Research Agreements.
-        - Technocracy is now an entry level policy for the tree and is nerfed to remove the Science bonus to the Council.
+        - Technocracy is now an entry level policy for the tree and is nerfed to remove the Science bonus to the Council and the Water bonus to world/national wonders.
 		- Skepticism renamed to New Pioneers and buffed to remove the Faith penalty from Science buildings and add +1 Science to those buildings, but it now requires Technocracy.
 		- Sample Analysis now requires Equipment Upgrades and adds +1 Science to Hexlock's Refineries.
 		- Equipment Upgrades loses its old effects and boosts Science building production, making the policy less warlike.
 This policy will be renamed later to reflect its new effect.